Tanzyingsz/DDM-Dissertation/Literature Review 5.1.md

 <br/>

-### 2.1.3 User Interface and Usability
+### 2.2.3 User Interface and Usability

 When it comes to the UI design of a website, some certain elements are crucial to adapt within pages, namely typography, colour and motion design.
 They all brings a certain level of effect to usability, both positive and negative.
-Hence this chapter discuss the theory and practical advice on how to use these elements properly.
+Hence this chapter discuss the theory and practical advice on how to use these elements to ensure a good user experience.

 **Typography**
 Typography act as a core building block for a brand.
 After all, whenever a brand tries to convey a message or interface with customers through textual form, they have to rely on the support of typographic design.
 A proper text treatment will measurably affect user productivity and increase satisfaction in user experience.